memfault/interrupt/_drafts/git-bisect.md

 This is where the concept of bisecting comes to the rescue.
 Regardless of what version control system you are using there are options for bisecting.
-In this article, we will be using git, since it has a bisect feature built in.
+In this article, we will be using git, since it has a bisect feature built-in.
 If you use a different system, check the References section for bisecting solutions for Mercurial[^mercurial_bisect], CVS[^cvs_bisect], or SVN[^svn_bisect].